Stan Noskin: 1959 season

 Against Indiana, Noskin set career highs in attempts and completions with a 14-for-24 passing performance.
 He threw a 25-yard touchdown pass to John Halstead in the game.
 He also threw three interceptions, and backup John Stamos added a fourth, as Michigan lost the game, 26–7.

 In his final game for Michigan, Noskin led the Wolverines to a 23–14 victory over Ohio State.
 He completed seven of ten passes for 88 yards.
 The loss gave Woody Hayes his first losing season (3–5–1) at Ohio State.
 Noskin threw a touchdown pass to Tony Rio, ran for another and set up the third with key third-down pass conversions.
 In its game coverage, the Associated Press wrote:"The 56th meeting between the Big Ten teams turned into a personal tug of war between Michigan's Stan Noskin and Ohio's Roger Detrick.
 Noskin, who has made the trip from hero to bum and back again many times, wound up his spotty career with a flawless direction of the spirited Michigan team.
 Time after time he came through with clutch passes on third down.
 Noskin passed for Michigan's first score, ran for the second and set up the third with a pair of daring third-down passes."

 In a December 1959 speech to the Michigan Club of Chicago, head coach Bump Elliott mentioned Noskin as one of the best players on the 1959 team along with Tony Rio, Darrell Harper and Fred Julian, but noted that the strength of the team was its reliance upon the squad as a whole rather than upon individual stars.

 Career statistics

 In three years at Michigan, Noskin completed 98 of 196 passes for 1,245 yards, and seven touchdowns.
 At the conclusion of his career, Noskin's 1,245 passing yards ranked second in University of Michigan history behind Chuck Ortmann.
 He also held Michigan's career record with 21 interceptions; his record was broken by Rick Leach who threw 35 interceptions between 1975 and 1978.

 Career as a dentist

 After graduating from the University of Michigan in 1960, Noskin attended the Loyola University School of Dentistry in Chicago.
 He subsequently practiced as a dentist in Skokie, Illinois with his father and brother, Gerald Noskin.
-He is a member of the American Dental Society, the Illinois Dental Society, the Chicago Dental Society, and the Alpha Omega Fraternity, a professional Jewish dental fraternity.
+He is a member of the American Dental Society, the Illinois Dental Society, the Chicago Dental Society, and Alpha Omega, a professional Jewish dental fraternity.